The Hague Human Rights Film Festival 2024

 View our previous Film Festivals

-Last year, ghrd held its third edition of its annual The Hague Human Rights Film Festival on Women’s Rights.
+Last year, GHRD held its third edition of its annual The Hague Human Rights Film Festival on Women’s Rights.
 The year before, we held the second edition of the film festival on the topic of Minority rights.